Photo by Bart Nagel. Click on it for high res version.

 Finally, he recognizes that there is a difference between information and experience and he vastly prefers the latter.

-He lives in Pinedale, Wyoming (the only county seat in America without a stoplight), New York's Chinatown, San Francisco, On The Road, and in Cyberspace.
+He lives in Pinedale, Wyoming (75 miles from the nearest stoplight or franchise), New York's Chinatown, San Francisco, Salt Lake City, On The Road, and in Cyberspace.

 He is still mourning the death